About accommodation

 Metro Marunouchi Line "Nakano-Fujimicho" Station

-Tokyo Women's Student Dormitory Nakano Annex
+Tokyo Female Students Dormitory Nakano Annex

 Nakano, Nakano Ward, Tokyo